 This Caramel Apple Pie Fudge is caramel apples meets apple pie.
 A fantastic Fall dessert mash-up or anytime during the year!

-They also have a gift and snack shack, of course.
-This year they returned home with a little container of candy Lego bricks.
+One year my husband took them just for a fun weekend activity.
+They returned home with a little container of candy Lego bricks.
 Edible Lego bricks…they stack and everything.
 Pretty neat.
 In my husband’s other hand was fudge.
 Caramel Apple Pie Fudge.
 I about died at first contact.

 Spot on.
 This Caramel Apple Pie Fudge tastes just like if a caramel apple and apple pie got married.
 And absolutely amazing.